rukhsarrkhan/takehome2/README.md

 ## Getting Started
  - Fork this repository and clone it to your local machine.
  - Run `npm install` to install all the dependencies.
+ - Run `npx json-server --watch db.json --port 3001` to start the json (db) server in separate terminal.
  - Run `npm start` to start the app.
    - Runs the app in the development mode.
    - Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
    - The page will reload when you make changes.